Pritchard lifts No. 15 Oregon over Fresno State 71-57

 Oregon took control with a 21-6 run to end the first half at a 38-27 advantage.
 Duarte had eight points as the Ducks broke away.

-After Fresno State scored the opening basket of the second half, Oregon scored the next 10 points, six by Pritchard and the other four on assists by the senior.
+After Fresno State scored the opening basket of the second half, Oregon scored the next 10 points, six by Pritchard and the other four on assists by the senior to finish fast breaks.

+“Our defense at the start of the second half was really good,” Altman said.
+“I was really encouraged by the start of the second half.”

 BIG PICTURE